-The average settlement density (see map 5Error!
-Reference source not found.) further i llustrates that settlement density is high within major towns and lower in traditional council areas.
+The average settlement density further illustrates that settlement density is high within major towns and lower in traditional council areas.
 The sparsely distributed population and human settlement pattern can make it difficult to service many of the settlements.
 However, the node and corridor system that is evident within the District needs to be enhanced so that maximum value can be achieved through these.
 This may mean, for example, encouraging appropriate development and density levels within nodes, by prioritising the servicing of the nodes accordingly.